Methylene Blue and the Potential for Neuroprotection

 To illustrate the potential of this compound, consider a case study of Mr Smith: He suffered from severe traumatic brain injury (TBI) and was treated with methylene blue intravenously.

-After treatment, he experienced marked improvements in physical functioning as well as such as memory and communication skills.
+After treatment, he experienced marked improvements in physical functioning as well as such as memory and skills.

 This example highlights the impressive results that have been observed when using methylene blue for neuroprotective purposes.